-From time to time, a school district may want to issue a bond to address needs of the district, that cannot be met through the collection of property tax dollars designated for public school district.
+Periodically, a school district may seek to issue a bond to address the needs of the district that cannot be met through the collection of property tax dollars designated for the public school district.
 The issuance of the bond must be approved on a ballot by the voting public.
 PTAs can be very helpful by working with the school district to conduct information sessions on the bond issue.

-The Council PTA may also hold an election to determine if PTA will collectively support or oppose the bond.
+The Council PTA may also hold an election to determine if the PTAs will collectively support or oppose the bond.